Can You Tell The Difference Between Torbie, Tortie, Calico And Tabby Coat Color? Let Us Help You Learn

 A gene for orange cat coat color is noted as O. This O gene can only be held on the X chromosome.
 Because a male cat has just one X chromosome, if he has the orange gene, he is either OY (orange) or oY (another non-orange color).

-On the other hand, female cats have two X chromosomes, and that means they can be OO (dominant orange), oo (recessive orange - the outcome will be a cat of some other color), or they can be Oo, and that is tricolor.
+On the other hand, female cats have two X chromosomes, which means they can be OO (dominant orange), oo (recessive orange, the outcome will be a cat of another color), or they can be Oo, which is tricolor.
 Tricolor has dominant and recessive orange genes.

 Tabby Cats

-By definition, a tabby is any domesticated cat that has “a coat featuring distinctive stripes, dots, lines or swirling patterns, always together with a mark resembling an ‘M’ on its forehead."
-It is not uncommon for tabby kittens to be born without stripes and that they appear after a few weeks.
+By definition, a tabby is any domesticated cat that has "a coat featuring distinctive stripes, dots, lines, or swirling patterns, always together with a mark resembling an 'M' on its forehead."
+It is not uncommon for tabby kittens to be born without stripes, and those stripes may appear after a few weeks.
 Tabby cats can be male or female, but ginger tabbies, as a rule, are males due to genetics.

-The reason for this interesting coat pattern is very interesting:
+The reason for this interesting coat pattern is quite fascinating:

-“The tabby pattern is a naturally occurring feature that may be related to the coloration of the domestic cat’s direct ancestor, the African wildcat, which—along with the European wildcat and Asiatic wildcat—has a similar coloration.
-A genetic study found five genetic clusters from tabbies to be ancestral to wildcats of various parts of the world.”
+"The tabby pattern is a naturally occurring feature that may be related to the coloration of the domestic cat's direct ancestor, the African wildcat, which, along with the European wildcat and Asiatic wildcat, has a similar coloration.
+A genetic study found five genetic clusters from tabbies that are ancestral to wildcats in various parts of the world."

-Interesting tabby cat fact: The English term tabby derives from the translation of the French phrase “striped silk taffeta”, and the root of it is tabis, which means “a rich watered silk.”
+Interesting tabby cat fact: The English term tabby derives from the translation of the French phrase "striped silk taffeta," and its root is tabis, which means "a rich watered silk."

-And if you want to go into details, there are various variations of tabby cat coat color: spotted, mackerel, stripped, and ticked.
+If you want to go into detail, there are various variations of tabby cat coat colors: spotted, mackerel, striped, and ticked.